dillacorn/deb12-i3-dots/README.md

 If you encounter issues, switch TTYs with CTRL+ALT+F1 to F6.

-No need to thank me, thank Linux!
-Another reason why Linux is the best operating system.

 TL;DR

 Want to keep your display manager?
 Try `ly` -> [github/ly](https://github.com/fairyglade/ly) by [fairyglade](https://github.com/fairyglade)